-The Lake Erie Dynamic Beach Hazard is that portion of a shoreline where accumulated unconsolidated sediment continuously moves as a result of naturally occurring processes associated with wind and water and changes in the rate of sediment supply.
-The extent of the dynamic beach hazard is defined as the extent of the flooding hazard plus a dynamic beach allowance as identified in the Lake Erie Shoreline Management Plan.
-The Lake Erie Shoreline Management Plan identifies five (5) reaches containing dynamic beaches, four (4) of which do not form the furthest landward extent of the shoreline hazard due to extensive backshore flooding and wetland areas (Figure 11).
+The Lake Erie Dynamic Beach Hazard is that portion of a shoreline where accumulated unconsolidated sediment continuously moves because of naturally occurring processes associated with wind and water and changes in the rate of sediment supply.
+The extent of the dynamic beach hazard is defined as the extent of the flooding hazard plus a dynamic beach allowance of 30 metres inland to accommodate dynamic beach movements.
+The "Haldimand County Lake Erie Hazard Mapping and Risk Assessment Technical Report" identifies four reaches containing dynamic beaches, three of which do not form the furthest landward extent of the shoreline hazard due to extensive backshore flooding and wetland areas (Figure 11).

-Figure 11.
+Figure 10.
 Lake Erie Dynamic Beach Hazard - Regulated Area

-Any development adjacent or close to the shoreline of Lake Erie within the Regulated Area requires permission from the GRCA.
+Any development activity adjacent or close to the shoreline of Lake Erie within the Regulated Area requires permission from the GRCA.